Top Five Use Cases for Wasabi in Education

 Data storage and security have never been more essential.
 While it is important for enterprises across industries to protect and leverage their vital data, in no industry is it more important than in higher education.
 Data produced by educational institutions is vast and varied: research data, digitized library assets, student and faculty information, surveillance video, and more.
 It is crucial that all of it is not only protected but preserved and made accessible for those that need it.

 This is where Wasabi can help.
 The cloud is a hub for data, from where it can be stored for safekeeping to where it can be found and analyzed.
 As an industry that is concerned with the collection and dissemination of information, education could not be better suited for cloud adoption.
 Let’s take a look at some of the ways colleges and universities can leverage the cloud.

 #1 Disaster Recovery

-The 3-2-1 rule of backup suggests keeping three copies of your data on at least two different formats with one copy offsite.
+The 3-2-1 rule of backup suggests keeping three copies of your data in at least two different formats with one copy offsite.
 This provides multiple layers of protection against a variety of threats.
-The cloud makes meeting these criteria simple since it is 1) offsite, and 2) on a different format than your local copy.
+The cloud makes meeting these criteria simple since it is 1) offsite, and 2) in a different format than your local copy.
 Should something happen to the primary copies of your data, the copies in the cloud would remain unaffected.

 This is especially important for protection against ransomware.
 Ransomware attacks are surging, costing afflicted systems thousands and putting their valuable data in jeopardy.
 Educational institutions make particularly good targets as they hold not only personal information but POS system data and research materials.
 A thorough disaster recovery plan, especially one with offsite storage, can be a shield against ransomware, protecting your data and saving your institution thousands in ransom payments.